Carmen: Adaptations

-In 1883, the Spanish violinist and composer Pablo de Sarasate (1844–1908) wrote a Carmen Fantasy for violin, described as "ingenious and technically difficult".
+In 1883, the Spanish violinist and composer Pablo de Sarasate wrote a Carmen Fantasy for violin, described as "ingenious and technically difficult".
 Ferruccio Busoni's 1920 piece, Piano Sonatina No. 6 (Fantasia da camera super Carmen), is based on themes from Carmen.
+The Russian pianist Vladimir Horowitz played his "Variations on a Theme from Carmen" (1926) throughout his career.
 In 1967, the Russian composer Rodion Shchedrin adapted parts of the Carmen music into a ballet, the Carmen Suite, written for his wife Maya Plisetskaya, then the Bolshoi Ballet's principal ballerina.

 In 1983 the stage director Peter Brook produced an adaptation of Bizet's opera known as La Tragedie de Carmen in collaboration with the writer Jean-Claude Carrière and the composer Marius Constant.
 This 90-minute version focused on four main characters, eliminating choruses and the major arias were reworked for chamber orchestra.
 Brook first produced it in Paris, and it has since been performed in many cities.

 The character "Carmen" has been a regular subject of film treatment since the earliest days of cinema.
 The films were made in various languages and interpreted by several cultures, and have been created by prominent directors including Gerolamo Lo Savio (1909), Raoul Walsh (1915) with Theda Bara, Cecil B. DeMille (1915), and The Loves of Carmen (1948) with Rita Hayworth and Glenn Ford, directed by Charles Vidor.
 Otto Preminger's 1954 Carmen Jones, with an all-black cast, is based on the 1943 Oscar Hammerstein Broadway musical of the same name, an adaptation of the opera transposed to 1940s North Carolina extending to Chicago.
-The Wild, Wild Rose is a 1960 Hong Kong film which adapts the plot and main character to the setting of a Wanchai nightclub, including striking renditions of some of the most famous songs by Grace Chang.
+The Wild, Wild Rose is a 1960 Hong Kong film which adapts the plot and main character to the setting of a Wanchai nightclub, including renditions of some of the most famous songs by Grace Chang.
 Other adaptions include Carlos Saura (1983) (who made a flamenco-based dance film with two levels of story telling), Peter Brook (1983) (filming his compressed La Tragédie de Carmen) and Jean-Luc Godard (1984).
 Francesco Rosi's film of 1984, with Julia Migenes and Plácido Domingo, is generally faithful to the original story and to Bizet's music.
 Carmen on Ice (1990), starring Katarina Witt, Brian Boitano and Brian Orser, was inspired by Witt's gold medal-winning performance during the 1988 Winter Olympics.
 Robert Townsend's 2001 film, Carmen: A Hip Hopera, starring Beyoncé Knowles, is a more recent attempt to create an African-American version.
 Carmen was interpreted in modern ballet by the South African dancer and choreographer Dada Masilo in 2010.

+The opera has been adapted at least twice in African films, as Karmen Geï, directed by Joseph Gaï Ramaka in 2001, and U-Carmen eKhayelitsha, directed by Mark Dornford-May in 2005, and achieving the Golden Bear award of the Berlinale that year.